P

 Migration Pattern and Timing

 This species is a medium-to-long-distance migratory bird.
-A rare occurrence, painted buntings from the western will settle in areas such as Arizona to molt before continuing their migration south.
-Eastern populations molt prior to migrating away from their breeding areas.
+A rare occurrence, painted buntings from the western areas will settle in areas such as Arizona to molt before continuing their migration south.
+Eastern populations molt before migrating away from their breeding areas.

 This species will migrate at night.
-They are often seen grouping with other species of bird.
+They are often seen grouping with other species of birds.

 Painted Bunting Diet